bacontime/blog-mirror/nature/clades.md

 <!--Hymenoptera, also excluding sawflies?
 Or sawflies are monophyletically all hymenoptera?-->

+### Cockroaches (Blattodea)

+This is similar to the wasp situation.
+Termites are a clade.
+Cockroaches are only a clade if termites are included.
+Termites are essentially eusocial cockroaches.

 ### Monkeys (Simiiformes)

 A monkey is a *non-ape simian*.
 There are two different clades of monkeys, and any clade that includes both will also include the apes.
 Members of that shared clade are called "anthropoids" or "simians".
 But for this exercise, I'm calling apes "Monkeys" for the same reason that I'm calling them "Fish".